bquast/Distributions-Probabilistic-Beliefs/README.md

 ## [1] 0.016
 ```

 But perhaps it is something you wouldn't always do without a calculator or at least pen and paper.
-The third answer should be:
+The second probability is:

 ```r
 1 - 1/(100 * (5/8))